Veo 3.1 vs Kling 3.0: Cost, Quality, and When to Use Each

 Quick Answer

 Veo 3.1 leads on face consistency across scenes (the best fit for AI Twin and creator-led content) and ships with native audio rendered from dialogue.
-Kling 3.0 leads on motion quality and smooth camera movement.
-Kling is significantly cheaper at both quality tiers — see the live cost comparison below.
+Kling 3.0 leads on motion quality and smooth camera movement, ships in three tiers (Standard, Pro, 4K), and is significantly cheaper at HQ — at standard quality the two engines now price equivalently.
+See the live cost comparison below.

 Side-by-side comparison